SDA-SE/sda-dropwizard-commons/sda-commons-starter/README.md

    public void initialize(Bootstrap<SdaPlatformConfiguration> bootstrap) {
       bootstrap.addBundle(SdaPlatformBundle.builder()
             .usingSdaPlatformConfiguration()
-            // more Swagger data that may also be added with annotations .addSwaggerResourcePackageClass(this.getClass())
+            // more Open API data that may also be added with annotations .addOpenApiResourcePackageClass(this.getClass())
             // or use an existing OpenApi definition .withExistingOpenAPI("openApiJsonOrYaml")
             .build());